Skip to content

 4. Consider your pricing strategy.
 Since increases are limited to once per year and can be challenged, your initial asking rent matters more than ever.
 Price accurately at the start — you can't easily correct a below-market rent for 12 months.

 For help calculating your next valid rent increase date and notice requirements, try the free Rent Increase Calculator.
+Looking for where to download the form itself?
+See Form 4A template download: where to get it.

 For the full list of compliance requirements across all Phase 1 areas, see the landlord compliance checklist.
 For all Phase 1, 2, and 3 deadlines, see the key dates timeline or use the RRA Deadline Tracker.